PrintFX will be closed until further notice (as of 3pm 3/16/2020)

 Full-Service Vinyl Cutting

-The Roland GS-24 vinyl cutter is capable of making quick and accurate cuts onto vinyl using vector based design files.
-Applications include signage, packaging, book, laptops, walls and basically any other surface other than fabric, where you would like to promote your identity.
-The FabLab currently offers 8 colors of durable self-adhesive vinyl for making single colored die cut stickers as well as two types of printable self-adhesive vinyl capable of making custom ‘print-and-cut’ stickers.
+The Roland GS-24 vinyl cutter is capable of making quick and accurate cuts onto vinyl using Illustrator files.
+We currently offer 8 colors for making single colored stickers as well as clear or white self-adhesive print-and-cut stickers.
 The cutter has a maximum cutting width of 21” (1.5” margins).

 Acceptable Files: Only vector based Adobe Illustrator files will be accepted for vinyl cutting.